How To Add Different Cells In Google Sheets

 You can also add cells that contain formulas.
 When a formula referencing a cell containing a formula is evaluated, Google Sheets will calculate the inner formula first and then use the result in the outer formula.

 For example, if cell A1 contains the formula `=2+3` and cell B1 contains the formula `=A1+4`, then Google Sheets will first calculate the value in cell A1 (which is 5) and then use that value to calculate the value in cell B1 (which is 9).
-(See Also: How To Autocomplete In Google Sheets)
+(See Also: How To Create Folders In Google Sheets)

 Recap